3li7u/node-express-mongodb-starter-app/README.md

-# Node express.js application architecture
+# Node express.js & MongoDB starter application

-This is a clean and simple architecture for express application
+This is a simple setup for express.js with mongoDB project.

 ## Usage